NFDI4BIOIMAGE/training/_sources/authors/christian_schmidt.md

 In this presentation, Stefanie Weidtkamp-Peters will introduce the challenges for bioimaging data management, and the necessary steps to achieve data FAIRification.
 German BioImaging - GMB e.V., together with other institutions, contributes to this endeavor.
 Janina Hanne will present how the network of imaging core facilities, research groups and industry partners is key to the German bioimaging community&rsquo;s aligned collaboration toward FAIR bioimaging data.
 These activities have paved the way for two data management initiatives in Germany: I3D:bio (Information Infrastructure for BioImage Data) and NFDI4BIOIMAGE, a consortium of the National Research Data Infrastructure.
 Christian Schmidt will introduce the goals and measures of these initiatives to the benefit of imaging scientist&rsquo;s work and everyday practice. &nbsp;

-Tags: Nfdi4Bioimage, Research Data Management
+Tags: Nfdi4Bioimage, Research Data Management, Include In Dalia

 [https://zenodo.org/records/7890311](https://zenodo.org/records/7890311)